manuelsh/manuelsh.github.io/_posts/_drafts/2025-01-17-Ideas-from-NeurIPS2024.md

 # Drama

-- Women that insulted Chinese
+- Picard
-- Price to the main paper with guy that ....
+- Price to the main paper

+# Concluding remarks

+Finally, consider that the most intelligent entities we know (for now), humans, process an estimated 50-100 terabytes of raw data annually through all our senses with a brain that consumes only ~20 Watts.
+In some way this sets an aspirational goal on the efficiency of intelligence.